lyhistory/lyhistory.github.io/docs/vuepress/docs/software/programming/java.md

 - Never declare the POM importing a POM as the parent (or grandparent, etc) of the target POM.
 There is no way to resolve the circularity and  an exception will be thrown.
 - When referring to artifacts whose POMs have transitive dependencies, the project needs to specify versions of those artifacts as managed  dependencies.
 Not doing so results in a build failure since the artifact may not have a version specified.
 (This should be considered a best  practice in any case as it keeps the versions of artifacts from changing from one build to the next).

+##### maven profiles VS spring profiles

+Maven profiles would provide a build-time solution, while SpringFramework profiles would provide a runtime alternative.
+I think this is the first question one may ask himself: if he wants to have a single package that can be deployed in different environments, or if he wants the build tool to provide different packages according to the destination environment.

 ##### Dependency mediation/Transitive Dependencies

 ```